-Establishment of the Small Group and its process
+Establishment of the Small Working Group and its process

-The Small Group of eight members was established in May 2012.
-At a meeting of the thirty-member community and agency Working Group it become clear that, while it was producing some useful results through break-out group work, it was not going to be able to arrive at a group recommendation.

-The Working Group agreed to reconfigure itself, and two members2 were asked to confer and then suggest membership of what was to become the Small Group.
-The Working Group then endorsed the membership and gave them the mandate to work towards a recommendation.

-The Small Group comprised Joan Butts, Helen Campbell, Nigel Harwood, Debs Martin, Donald Mead, Trina Mitchell, Michelle Riley, and Doug Saunders-Loder.
-Mike Newman later stepped in as proxy for Don Mead.
-The Small Group has been assisted in its work by a support team3 who also took on an independent role for the Group of recording views, agreements and recommendations.
-The Tasman District Council supported the process through a dedicated planning staff member4, and mapping services.
+The Small Working Group of eight members was established in May 2012.
+At that meeting of the thirty-member community and agency Large Working Group it become clear that, while it was producing some useful results through breakout group work, it was not going to be able to arrive at a group recommendation.
+The Large Working Group agreed to reconfigure itself, and two members2 were asked to confer and then suggest membership of what was to become the Small Working Group.
+The Large Working Group then endorsed the membership and gave them the mandate to work towards a recommendation.
+The Tasman District Council initially requested recommendations on both the identification of outstanding natural landscapes and features and appropriate plan provisions that could resolve risk activities.
+The Small Working Group has concluded its work completing the identification task with recommendations and having not resolved or endorsed particular plan provisions, instead handing that task over to TDC.
+The Council has supported the process through a dedicated planning staff member3, and mapping services.

-The Group members each came into the process with our own particular associations (shown in the table below); although as in any small community, people are engaged with many different networks and perspectives.
+The Small Working Group members came into the process with our own particular associations (shown in the table below); although as in any small community, people are engaged with many different networks and perspectives.
 All agreed however that while we worked together, we were working towards finding the common ground between us.